dsrhaslab/lazyfs/tests/Tests.md

     > You may need to install some dependencies (e.g. `leiningen` and LazyFS's dependencies).

 I am always looking for new ways of testing this system, please feel free to send me suggestions!

+## Filesystem performance

+Although less important for our use case, tests for performance are also being developed using a well-known filesystem and storage benchmark ([Filebench](https://github.com/filebench/filebench)).
+Tests include micro and macro workloads that exercise the filesystem in many different ways.

+Important files related to these tests:

+1. `filebench/workloads`: All workloads performed
+2. `filebench/run-workloads.sh`: A script that runs all workloads, one must specify the required variables in the script header.
+Generates Filebench results to a custom output folder.
+3. `filebench/results.py`: After generating the results to the output folder, one can run `./results.py output_folder_name` to get a pretty table with the results.

+Note that the focus of LazyFS is to find bugs and help developers with the data loss use case.
+Having the fastest filesystem is **not the main goal for now**.